 So which camera should you buy, the D3300 or D3400?
-We're still waiting to test the D3400, but on paper at least, they look very similar.
+We've also reviewed the D3400, but on paper at least, they look very similar.

 Let's take a look at some of the key features of both cameras and see how they compare and whether it's worth spending a bit more to get Nikon's latest entry-level camera.

 Both cameras feature 24.2MP APS-C CMOS sensors, with the D3400 like the D3300 opting to go without the anti-aliasing filter, so we should expect pretty much near identical results in most scenarios.

 Here we see a slight difference, with the D3400's native ISO range at 100-25,600, compared to the D3300's native ISO range of 100-12,800, extendable to 25,600.
 While they may have the same upper ISO ceiling, we can expect to see a slightly better performance from the D3400 at higher sensitivities.

 Both cameras here sport Nikon's Multi-CAM 1000 autofocus sensor module with 11 AF points to choose from, with a cross-type sensor (for greater accuracy) at the centre.

 With both the D3300 and D3400 using Nikon's EXPEED 4 image processor, both offer the same 5 frames per second (fps) burst shooting.
 Neither are going to compete with a proper sports camera, but both offer a solid performance none-the-less.

 Nikon's managed to make some minor weight-saving gains with the D3400, shaving a very modest 15g off the 410g body-only weight of the D3300.
 Definitely lighter, but whether you'll notice that after a day or shooting is hard to say.